MrGamrGuy/BasicDiscordBots/README.md

 # Basic Discord Bots
-A Bunch Of Basic Discord Bots
+A Bunch Of Basic Discord Bots Code I Have Lying Around On My Computer
-I'll Add More As The Days Come By.